SnivySquid65/SnivySquid65/README.md

 Hello!
 I am SnivySquid65.
 This is my github.
-In case if you don't know, that Fnf mod is cancelled.
-But design for something else is already in progress.
-Please wait for more information.
+Art is a core part of my life, along with coding, and music!
+So soon you might see some of that.

 <!---
 SnivySquid65/SnivySquid65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.